Laragear/Refine/README.md

 ### Only some keys

-On rare occasions, you may have a method you don't want to be executed as part of the refinement procedure.
+On rare occasions, you may have a method you don't want to be executed as part of the refinement procedure, especially if your Refiner is extending another Refiner.
 In that case, you may instruct which URL parameters keys should be used to match their respective methods with the `getKeys()` method.

 ```php
 use Illuminate\Http\Request;